Accessibility

 Defra accessibility

-My accessibility work at the UK's Department of Food, Environment and Rural Affairs:
+My accessibility work at the UK's Department of Environment, Food and Rural Affairs:

 I have worked several times with the Digital Accessibility Centre where our services have been tested by people with disabilities.
 This has given me a deeper understanding of how people use assistive technologies, to inform my testing and design reviews.